josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * A simulated production environment
 * Free cloud compute

-To complete this trial, you will need 3 things that you should have received from us:
+To complete this trial, you will need 2 links that you should have received from us:
-* Your user_key
 * Link to the online code editor
 * Link to the Foundations Orbit GUI